graysonkent/graysonkent.github.io/_posts/2017-08-25-using-piphilology-to-hide-strings.md

 > needed to get rid of the shebang line and it ended up working
 > well with the characters that I needed.

-You might be tempted to go ahead and throw the sequence (59 15 75 20 74 15 15 21) into a hex converter now, but it would be gibberish (Yu t!), so hold off for a little bit longer.
+You might be tempted to go ahead and throw the sequence (59 15 75 20 74 15 15 21) into a hex converter now, but it would be gibberish, so hold off for a little bit longer.

 <strong>Remove the new lines</strong>